25 Encouraging Bible Verses for Addiction Recovery

 Let no one say when he is tempted, “I am being tempted by God,” for God cannot be tempted with evil, and he himself tempts no one.
 But each person is tempted when he is lured and enticed by his own desire.”
 James 1:13-14

 God will never tempt you.
 God tests you toward success, as in a classroom.
 The enemy alone tempts you toward failure for destruction.
-Keeping your eyes on God and turning over the temptation battle to Him will keep you on the right path toward recovery.
-God is faithful and wants you to live a life free of addiction.
-Trust Him.
+Keeping your eyes on God and turning over the temptation battle to Him will keep you on the right path toward addiction recovery.

 21. Defining Desires